Donate

 But thanks to Stonewall’s course, my school is now well on the way towards being an environment where everybody feels free to be themselves.

 Harmi's school have benefitted from Stonewall School & College Champion membership, with access to our expert support and advice, a growing library of guidance resources and lesson packs, and discounted training as well as the highly sought after Bronze, Silver and Gold Awards.
-Find out more about Stonewall's new and improved membership scheme for schools and colleges.
+Find out more about Stonewall's membership scheme for schools and colleges.